Dwarvesforge/thorin/doc/src/functions/paths/t_app_path.md

 # t_app_path

-Return the app path depending on the `paths.APP` config
+Return the app path depending on the `paths.app` config